J.D., Northeastern University School of Law, 2014

 B.S.
 (Mechanical Engineering), U.S. Coast Guard Academy, 2006

 Daniel A. Tesler, Patent Attorney

-Dan Tesler is a U.S. Patent and Trademark Office licensed patent attorney and specializes in all aspects of patent prosecution.
+Dan Tesler is a U.S. Patent and Trademark Office licensed patent attorney and focuses on all aspects of patent prosecution.
 He represents clients with inventions in the mechanical, electrical and medical device fields.
 Dan also represents clients through the trademark process and select legal issues on a case-by-case basis.

 Dan started his patent law practice in 2013 as a patent agent, authorized to practice before the U.S. Patent and Trademark Office.
-Since graduating law school and becoming a member of the bar in Massachusetts and Maine, Dan’s practice has grown to include other areas of law and has recently moved to a new location in Beverly, MA.
+Since graduating law school in 2014 and becoming a member of the bar in Massachusetts and Maine, Dan’s practice has grown to include other areas of law and has recently moved to a new location in Middleton, MA.

 Dan is a graduate of Northeastern University School of Law, having completed coursework in patent law and intellectual property in addition to the general legal curriculum.
 As part of his legal education, Dan spent a summer at the U.S. Patent and Trademark Office, successfully completing an abbreviated formal training program and assignments on patent applications in the mechanical and electrical arts.
 Dan also completed internships with the U.S. Attorney’s Office in Boston, MA and with Magistrate Judge Marianne B. Bowler of the U.S. District Court, District of MA.